Belle (Disney character): Feminist analysis

-Disney has marketed Belle as a feminist since 1991, which authors Timothy B. Cargal and Claudia Mitchell believe represents the studio's initiative to update their heroines to reflect burgeoning social concepts, such as third-wave feminism and girl power.
+Disney has marketed Belle as a feminist since 1991, which authors Timothy B. Cargal and Claudia Mitchell believe embodies the studio's initiative to update their heroines to reflect timely social concepts such as third-wave feminism and girl power.
 Most critics and advocates initially applauded Disney's efforts to position Belle as more feminist than her predecessors by promoting her intelligence and courage, qualities that resonated with girls during the 1990s.
 Hayden Manders of Nylon dubbed her "the internet's favorite feminist princess".
-According to Constance Grady of Vox, Belle's agency, which dates back to the original fairy tale, is a key reason critics argue that she is an empowered feminist.
-Although some journalists consider her a feminist icon, feminist scholars have long debated the character's feminist qualifications, offering reevaluations discussing whether she is "feminist enough".
+According to Constance Grady of Vox, Belle's agency is a key reason critics argue that she is an empowered feminist.
+Although some journalists consider her a feminist icon, feminist scholars have long debated and reevaluated the character's feminist qualifications.
 According to Kathi Maio of New Internationalist, the character's love of reading remains her only genuinely feminist strength, despite Disney's marketing strategy.
-Daniel Wayland of The Brown Daily Herald reported that Belle has been a contentious subject among feminist scholars since 1991, some of whom argue that her personality is not a true sign of empowerment, but rather a superficial marker that merely implies agency.
-Some critics have contested that Belle is hardly shown reading during the film and found her literary interests limited to fiction, fairy tales, and fantasy.
-Alfonso Pizano of The Jesuit Post said that despite the studio's original intentions, Belle falls short of her potential because she is only shown reading romances, has vague aspirations, and still embodies some standard Disney princess tropes.
+Daniel Wayland of The Brown Daily Herald reported that, since 1991, Belle has been a contentious topic among feminist scholars, some of whom argue that her personality is not truly representative of empowerment, but rather a superficial marker that merely implies agency.
+Some critics have contested that she is hardly shown reading during the film and found her literary interests limited to fiction, fairy tales, and fantasy.
+Alfonso Pizano of The Jesuit Post said that despite the studio's intentions, Belle doesn't fully reach her potential, as she is depicted primarily reading romances, has vague aspirations, and continues to exhibit some familiar Disney princess tropes.
 Jezebel acknowledged that Belle is often regarded "as the standard of the 'feminist' Disney princess", but questioned why her actions are afforded more grace than Ariel's.